 How to Get to Santa Rita Waterfall from Salento?

 The way to Santa Rita is about 1.5 hours from Salento.
 If you look on Google Maps, or maps.me, you will see two routes with roughly the same amount of time to get there.
 DO NOT take the route behind the Mirador De Salento!

-7. Visit the Acaime Hummingbird Sanctuary
+7. Visit The Acaime Hummingbird Sanctuary

 If you are into hummingbirds, this is a place you cannot miss.
 Admire the hummingbirds as they fly freely over your head.
 Sip on some of the best local coffee and sample some of the cheese from the region.
-The Acaime Hummingbird Sanctuary is a place worth checking out in when you are in Salento.
+The Acaime Hummingbird Sanctuary is a place worth checking out when you are in Salento.

 How to Get to Acaime Hummingbird Sanctuary from Salento?